 The Threat: Subsidizing big oil and coal—the richest companies in the history of the world—may keep fossil fuel prices artificially low for now, but only because we’re not including the much higher price we’re paying for the damage that pollution is doing to our health and our climate.
 We are already paying for the damage caused by the strange and severe weather already striking communities across the country, and things will only get worse unless we act.
 We owe it to our kids to protect them.

 The Solution: The good news is that proven clean energy solutions are ready now, and when we invest in clean energy, we’re investing in our local communities and in creating good jobs here at home.
 These are jobs that can’t be outsourced.
-Today, we have the opportunity to take charge of our own energy by investing in solutions that benefit people, not polluters.
+In 2016, nearly 374,000 Americans worked in solar, over twice the number working in fossil fuel electrical generation.(xvi) Today, we have the opportunity to take charge of our own energy by investing in solutions that benefit people, not polluters.

 The Villain: We now know that Exxon scientists told company leaders decades ago that burning fossil fuels could lead to catastrophic climate change.(xiv) But instead of developing clean energy sources, oil and coal companies put profits ahead of everything.
 They spent millions to influence elections, lobby elected officials, stall progress on clean energy solutions, and mislead the public.
 We need to break big oil’s stranglehold on our democracy so we can move forward with climate solutions, and do what’s right for our kids.